TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 28/Deuteronomy 28.26.md

 ---

-And thy dead body shall be food unto all birds of the heavens, and unto the beasts of the earth; and there shall be none to frighten them away.
+Your dead body shall be food to all birds of the sky, and to the animals of the earth; and there shall be none to frighten them away.